Cantons of France: History

 The cantons were created in 1790 at the same time as the départements by the Revolutionary Committee for the Division of Territory (Comité de division).
 They were more numerous than today (between 40 and 60 to each département).

 Cantons were, at first, grouped into what were called districts.
 After the abolition of the district in 1800, they were reorganized by the Consulate into arrondissements.
 The number of cantons was then drastically reduced (between 30 and 50 units) by the Loi du 8 pluviôse an IX (28 January 1801), or the "Law for the Reduction of the Number of District Courts", or Loi portant réduction du nombre de justices de paix in French.
 The département prefects were told by the government to group the communes within newly established cantons.
 The département lists, once approved by the government, were published in the Bulletin des lois in 1801 and 1802; these lists were the basis of the administrative divisions of France from then until 2015, although cantons with small populations were eliminated and new cantons created in areas of strong demographic growth.
 On the whole, their number increased appreciably.

 In May 2013 a law was adopted that reduced the number of cantons drastically.
 This law came into effect at the French departmental elections in March 2015.
 Before the cantonal reform, there were 4,032 cantons; afterwards there were 2,054, with the cantons in Martinique and Guyana abolished.
 The 2013 reform law also changed the representation of the cantons in the departmental councils: each canton is now represented by a man and a woman.

 Statistics

-The number of cantons varies from one département to another; the Territoire de Belfort, for example, has 9, while Nord has 41.
+The number of cantons varies from one département to another.
+The Territoire de Belfort has the fewest at 9, while Nord has the most at 41.
+The average figure is about 21.